List of Bakugan: Sirenoid

 Klaus's Guardian who resembles a Mermaid.
 She wears a long, flowing robes and protects herself with the harp she carries.
 Sirenoid is mostly based on Sirens that lure in sailors by looks or by any devious way like how Sirenoid uses a harp.
 She is in love with her master Klaus Von Hertzon, and when she is living in Vestal, she lives in the fish tank of Klaus' office, albeit in her open Bakugan sphere form.
 This is referencing the fact that she is an Aquos Bakugan.

 Fourtress

 A Bakugan that resembles an Asura and is Chan Lee's Guardian Bakugan.
 He is a warrior bakugan that has three faces and four arms giving him an extra edge in battle.
 Fortress faces are the face of rage/phase glare (attack), the face of sadness/phase breaker (defense), the face of joy/phase driver (power-up), and the face of enlightenment (enlightenment is never shown as an ability, but is the back face in ball form and is the starting face for when Fortress appears).
 He became more powerful in New Vestroia.

 Tentaclear

 Julio's Guardian Bakugan.
 A Bakugan resembles a floating eye with tentacles on the side.
 Tentacular is unable to speak, perhaps because of his lack of a mouth.
-This proves to be a bad thing for Julio Santana because Harpus was making fun of him and Tentaclear couldn't speak for either side.
+This proves to be a bad thing for Julio Santana because Harpus was making fun of him and Tentaclear could not speak for either side.